Incoming Freshman Students

 Once you have paid your New Student Enrollment Deposit of $150 you can sign up for an orientation date through myEIU.
 Freshman students will be e-mailed an invitation to the program.
 The invitation will contain a program reservation link to myEIU.
 Students will need to complete the reservation form online to secure a program date.

-Students Entering Spring 2014 can choose from the following dates:
+Students entering Spring 2016 can choose from the following dates: (Registration opens in September)

 Part 2: Transition to Campus (Prowl)